Microsoft Teams’ pricing explained

 • Edit videos and access design tools via Clipchamp, and

-• Add Copilot as an add-on.
+• Add Copilot (AI tool) as an add-on.

 What’s more, the Business Standard license also includes fully installed Office apps on 5 mobile devices, 5 tablets, and 5 PCs or Macs per user, and, unlike the Business Basic plan, Business Standard includes desktop, web, mobile, and secure cloud services for all the apps.